Cost of transport

 where $E$ is the energy input to the system, which has mass $m$, that is used to move the system a distance $d$, and $g$ is Standard gravity.
 Alternatively, one can use the power input to the system $P$ used to move the system at a constant velocity $v$.
 The cost of transport is non-dimensional.

-It is also called specific tractive force or specific resistance (see von Kármán–Gabrielli diagram), or the energy index.
-When the energy comes from metabolic processes (i.e., for animals), it is often called the metabolic cost of transport.
+It is also called specific tractive force or specific resistance (see von Kármán–Gabrielli diagram).
+When the energy comes from metabolic processes (i.e., for humans or animals), it is often called the metabolic cost of transport and measured as the aerobic cost in terms of oxygen consumption, as this is often the only way of measuring in particular swimming animals.

-The metabolic cost of transport includes the basal metabolic cost of maintaining bodily function, and so goes to infinity as speed goes to zero.

-A human achieves the lowest cost of transport when walking at about 6 km/h, at which speed a person of 70 kg has a metabolic rate of about 450 watts.
-This gives a dimensionless cost of transport of about 0.39.
-If only the additional metabolic cost (above the resting rate) is counted then the most efficient speed will be lower.
-The optimal speed if both energy and distance traveled in a given time are taken into account (with some "price" for each) may be faster or slower than the speed giving the lowest COT.

-Previously it was thought that a running person (unlike running animals) uses the same energy whether they run a distance slowly or fast.
-More recent experiments have shown that was mistaken.
-Cost of transport when running does depend on speed — individual people have an optimal running speed.